by Melissa Barrett August 31, 2018

 What are IU’s?

-IU stands of international unit and is a pharmaceutical measurement for the potency of fat soluble vitamins – not the mass or volume.
+IU stands for international unit and is a pharmaceutical measurement for the potency of fat soluble vitamins – not the mass or volume.
 The definition of an IU differs between vitamins, but in the case of vitamin E, 1 IU is the biological equivalent of about 0.67mg of d-alpha tocopherol or 0.9mg of dl-alpha tocopherol.

 Rosemary Antioxidant: Our Rosemary Antioxidant is a unique product that works just as effectively as Vitamin E to quench free radicals but also offers skin soothing and anti-ageing properties meaning it functions both as an a active ingredient and as an antioxidant.
 Despite coming from a highly aromatic plant, the extract is mild in odour and will not affect the odour of the finished product when used as recommended.